AlexWycoff/paper/README.md

 # paper: AI for exploratory research

 The goal of this project is to use retrieval-augmented generation to help students understand the limitations of current research in fields they are interested in and provide them with open-access research from those fields.
+Prototype hosted at [paperai.pythonanywhere.com](paperai.pythonanywhere.com).

 ## Requirements